-Elliott wave theory, developed by Ralph Nelson Elliott, an accountant, state that market prices develop in trends.
+Elliott Wave theory, developed by Ralph Nelson Elliott, states that market prices develop in trends.
 Using Dow theory and natural observations, Elliott concluded that movement of the stock market can be forecasted through observations and identifying repeated patterns called waves.
 Elliott was able to find the fractal nature of market while working on Dow theory.
 He published his work in a book titled The Wave Principle in 1938 where he analyzed in greater depths.

 Basic Principle of Elliott Wave Theory: